Quranaloneislam.net

 مِن تَحْتِهَا ٱلْأَنْهَٰرُ خَٰلِدِينَ فِيهَا بِإِذْنِ رَبِّهِمْ تَحِيَّتُهُمْ فِيهَا سَلَٰمٌ

-(14:23) Those who believed and accomplished righteous deeds will be admitted into gardens underneath which streams flow.
-They abide therein forever, by the grace of their Lord.
-Their greeting therein will be: “Salam!”
+(14:23) Those who believed and accomplished righteous deeds will be admitted into gardens wherein rivers flow.
+They shall abide therein forever, by the grace of their Lord.
+Their greeting therein will be: “Salamun!”
 (Peace).

 تَحِيَّتُهُمْ يَوْمَ يَلْقَوْنَهُۥ سَلَٰمٌ وَأَعَدَّ لَهُمْ أَجْرًا كَرِيمًا

-(33:44) Their greeting the day they meet Him will be: “Salam!”
+(33:44) Their greeting the day they meet Him will be: “Salamun!”
 (Peace).
 And He has prepared for them a most honorable reward.

 سَلَٰمٌ قَوْلًا مِّن رَّبٍّ رَّحِيمٍ

-3. Two reasons why the overwhelming majority of Muslims’ greetings are corrupted
+3. Three reasons why the overwhelming majority of Muslims’ greetings are corrupted

 3.1 “Assalamu ‘Alaykum!” (السلام عليكم) is not the same as “Salamun ‘Alaykum!” (سلم عليكم)

-The Quran is the perfect Arabic language, why would we or should we corrupt it?
+The Quran is the perfect Arabic language, why corrupt it?

 وَلَقَدْ نَعْلَمُ أَنَّهُمْ يَقُولُونَ إِنَّمَا يُعَلِّمُهُۥ بَشَرٌ لِّسَانُ